NU-CEM/CompPhys/_posts/2021-08-02-Version_control.md

 ls
 ~~~

 Second, create a file.
-You can use the in-built terminal editor (vim)[https://www.vim.org/] or [nano](https://www.nano-editor.org/), or any plain-text editor (such as Notepad).
+You can use the in-built terminal editor [vim](https://www.vim.org/) or [nano](https://www.nano-editor.org/), or any plain-text editor (such as Notepad).
 Whichever editor you use, you need to make sure you save the file in the `my_scripts` folder.

 ~~~bash
 vim hello.py
 ~~~

-> Note: To start writing in vim type `i`.
+{% include info.html text="To start writing in vim type `i`." %}

 ~~~python